Raoul-Batcho/data-lake-spark/README.md

             4- main():
                   The main function which executes the ETL processes through the above functions.

+   #### dl.cfg
-   dl.cfg - Stores AWS Login Credentials.
+        Stores AWS Login Credentials.

 ### Instructions
-   Create or navigate to an AWS S3 bucket and add the required aws login credentials to the dl.cfg file.
+   1- Create or navigate to an AWS S3 bucket and add the required aws login credentials to the dl.cfg file.
-   Type run etl.py in terminal to start the ETL proces
+   2- Type "run etl.py" in terminal to start the ETL process

 ### Starting the program
     1- Add global aws config values in dl.cfg